 In response to the demand for condensed technical training programs in brewing science, Skagit Valley College has collaborated with regional craft brewing industry professionals to create a multi-disciplinary program that will provide education and training for those interested in working in this industry.
-The Craft Brewing Academy is unique in Washington State.
 The program provides an overview of the craft brewery business - from farm to glass.
 The certificate program is structured to help students learn brew science theory through hands-on experience in the brew laboratory and at local breweries.
-The program includes industry professionals in the classroom, industry tours and several internship experiences at local breweries.
+The program includes industry professionals in the classroom, industry tours and internship experiences at regional breweries.

-Working in the commercial craft brewing industry requires diverse knowledge about the process of creating craft beer.
-Students who are looking to master the art and science of brewing need to start with a solid foundation of understanding in the most critical areas of the brewing process.
-Students will gain the knowledge and technical skills needed to seek an entry-level position in any craft brewery business across Washington State.
 This is an ideal program for those considering entry into the brewing industry, as well as those pursuing wider knowledge of the business in order to improve their skills and advance in their career goals.
-Within the short time span of this program, students will gain a level of industry knowledge that will benefit them in any area of responsibility in the brewery, covering every topic critical to successful brewery operations.
+Students will gain a level of industry knowledge that will benefit them in any area of responsibility in the brewery, covering every topic critical to successful brewery operations.